hexagontk/hexagon/hexagon_site/pages/gradle.md

 * sslDomain (REQUIRED): main domain for the identity store.
 * sslOrganization (REQUIRED): organization stated in created certificates.
+* sslCaFile = certificate authority key store file.
+By default: "ca.p12"
+* sslCaAlias = CA alias in the key store.
+If not provided, it will be "ca"
+* sslTrustFile = trust store file name, by default it is "trust.p12"
 * sslPath: path used to generate the key stores.
 By default it will be project's build directory.
 * sslPassword: password used for the generated key stores.
 By default it is the file name reversed.
 * sslValidity: validity period (in days) for certificates.
 If not provided, it will be 365.